Museums in Naxos

 The Archaeological Museum is situated in the quarter of Kastro, Naxos Town.
 It is housed in a superb 17th-century Venetian mansion, which used to be the Jesuit School of Commerce before.
-This really interesting museum exposes a collection of objects and artworks dating from the late Neolithic period until the early Christian times.
+It is a really interesting museum that exhibits a collection of objects and artworks dating from the late Neolithic period until the early Christian times.

-Located in the picturesque village of Apiranthos, this Archaeological Museum houses a collection of findings brought to light by various archaeological excavations which are coming from different areas of Naxos island.
+Located in the picturesque village of Apiranthos, the regional Archaeological Museum houses a collection of findings brought to light by various archaeological excavations, which took place in different areas of Naxos island.

 The Geological Museum is located in the village of Apiranthos Naxos and it houses a rich collection of more than 2000 rare exhibits.
-The Geological Museum of Naxos is considered as one of the most interesting museums of this kind in Greece.
+The Geological Museum of Naxos is considered one of the most interesting museums of its kind in Greece.

-The Museum of Ancient Naxos is also known as the Metropolis (Cathedral) Museum.
-It is found in Chora, next to the church of Zoodochos Pigi.
-It contains exhibits from settlements on the island in the Mycenaean and Geometric Era.
+Permanently closed.
+The Museum of Ancient Naxos is also known as the Metropolis on-site museum.
+It lies in Chora, next to the Orthodox church of Zoodochos Pigi.
+It contains exhibits from settlements on the island in the Mycenaean and Geometric Eras.
 The actual site is also open to visitors.